These chia seeds and lemon biscotti are crunchy, lemony and perfect to dip in your morning of afternoon coffee or tea

 But the main reason we love these cookies so much is, once again, because they bring us right back to our childhood.
 Back to memories of our most favorite baker, our grandmother.

 We’ve always thought of her as a second mother, even though we only got to see her once or twice a year.
-She used to spend most of the summers with us at the beach, taking care of us when our parents would go away on a their kid-free vacation.
+She used to spend most of the summers with us at the beach, taking care of us when our parents would go away on their kid-free vacation.

 Having her there was just awesome.
 We had the best time together.
 We didn’t need to do anything fancy or exciting, we just enjoyed spending time with her, listening to her stories and her always wise advice.
 She truly made us feel very special

-We have the best memories of her baking the most delicious Biscotti like cookies, that she used call “cake” (still not sure where the name came from!).
+We have the best memories of her baking the most delicious Biscotti like cookies, that she used to call “cake” (still not sure where the name came from!).
 Again, nothing fancy or complicated, just simple, plain cookies that tasted like a little piece of heaven.
 Then we would sit on the terrace in the afternoon and enjoy them with a nice cup of Turkish coffee, talking and staring at the beautiful beach across from us.

 We can’t bring back those precious moments but we will most definitely remember them forever…